 TabCat uses radio frequency to send and receive information between a credit car-sized handset and a 5g homing tag.
 Compared to a GPS Tractive’s cat tracker weighing 25g, it is much lighter for a cat to wear.

-The TabCat handset is directional and locates a cat between 600 feet (182m) to 1″ (2.5cm), but it doesn’t operate with an app, giving location history or real-time.
-So if hiking with your cat, the Tractive may be the better option.
+The TabCat handset is directional and locates a cat between 600 feet (182m) to 1″ (2.5cm).
+It can be purchased from TabCat’s Amazon store.
+Unfortunately, the device doesn’t operate with an app, giving location history or real-time/ You can read my article for more information about TabCat.